 You can get full details of what’s covered by Medicare on the website of Australia’s Department of Human Services.

 Interested in a regional visa?

-To find out if you’re eligible for one of the new regional visas, please book your free initial assessment.
-This initial assessment will reveal any migration pathways that are open to you.
+To find out if you’re eligible for one of the new regional visas, please book a consultation call.
+Our licensed advisor will assess your eligibility and then discuss your visa options with you.